epsylon/goldbach/goldbach/docs/.github/CONTRIBUTING.md

-# Contributing to UFONet
+# Contributing to goldbach

 ## Reporting bugs

-Please report all bugs on the [issue tracker](https://github.com/epsylon/ufonet/issues).
+Please report all bugs on the [issue tracker](https://github.com/epsylon/goldbach/issues).

 ### Guidelines

-* Before you submit a bug report, search both [open](https://github.com/epsylon/ufonet/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/epsylon/ufonet/issues?q=is%3Aissue+is%3Aclosed) issues to make sure the issue has not come up before.
+* Before you submit a bug report, search both [open](https://github.com/epsylon/goldbach/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/epsylon/goldbach/issues?q=is%3Aissue+is%3Aclosed) issues to make sure the issue has not come up before.

-* Make sure you can reproduce the bug with the latest development version of ufonet.
+* Make sure you can reproduce the bug with the latest development version of goldbach.

 * Your report should give detailed instructions on how to reproduce the problem.
-If ufonet raises an unhandled exception, the entire traceback is needed.
+If goldbach raises an unhandled exception, the entire traceback is needed.
 Details of the unexpected behaviour are welcome too.
 A small test case (just a few lines) is ideal.

 * If you are making an enhancement request, lay out the rationale for the feature you are requesting. *Why would this feature be useful?*